cometkim/unicode-segmenter/README.md

 - **Extremely efficient**: It's carefully optimized for performance, making it the fastest one in the ecosystem—outperforming even the built-in `Intl.Segmenter`.

-- **TypeScript**: It's fully type-checked, and provides definitions with JSDoc.
+- **TypeScript**: It's fully type-checked, and provides type definitions and JSDoc.

 - **ESM-first**: It natively supports ES Modules, and still supports CommonJS.